lholman/TechnicalTesting/Test-Automation.md

-# [Company Name] Test Automation Test
+# Fitbug Test Automation Test

-Thank you for applying for a role at [Company Name], the following assessment consists of three parts:
+Thank you for applying for a role at Fitbug, the following assessment consists of three parts:

 * [A technical exercise](#technical-exercise)
 * [Technical questions](#technical-questions)